 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
 (The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment).
-For example, an urgent fax with a patient's chest x-ray results was received from acute services which was an out of date image.
-The practice responded with an urgent visit to the patient. - From the sample of investigation reports we reviewed we found that when things went wrong with care and treatment, patients were informed of the incident as soon as reasonably practicable, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where significant events were discussed.
-The practice carried out a thorough analysis of the significant events. - We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, the practice nurse identified five patient pathology lab results that were not relevant to patients registered at the practice.
-A discussion had taken place with the service that had submitted the results and the practice in turn had updated their internal protocols to ensure any future incorrect results were handled in accordance with procedures.
+For example, a fridge containing medicines fell below its manufacturing operating temperature which meant that the medication may have become unsafe to use.
+The provider had contacted the medications supplier for advice and implemented immediate action to resolve the incident. - From the sample of investigation reports we reviewed we found that when things went wrong with care and treatment, patients were informed of the incident as soon as reasonably practicable, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where significant events were discussed.
+The practice carried out a thorough analysis of the significant events.
+However, we saw that governance meeting records did not include reviews of significant event analysis. - We saw evidence that lessons were shared and action was taken to improve safety in the practice.
+For example, patient results were entered into an incorrect record.
+A discussion had taken place with the relevant patient concerned and the provider had reviewed its internal procedures.